Updated: June 9, 2026

 Start with the official NIH Grants & Funding pages when the answer affects eligibility, compliance, or submission timing.

-If you spot a broken link, an overstatement, or a page that no longer reflects current NIH guidance, use the public contact page so it can be reviewed and corrected.
+If you spot a broken link, an overstatement, or a page that no longer reflects current NIH guidance, use the same contact page so it can be reviewed and corrected.